BitcoinDesign/Guide/guide/onboarding/funding-a-wallet.md

 ### Network sync

-Sync methods like compact block filters (BIP157/158) to sync to the Bitcoin network take some time to finish.
-If your application uses them, you should communicate to the user that their funds will not appear until the sync is complete.
+If your wallet uses a Bitcoin network sync method like compact block filters (BIP157/158) your wallet should communicate to the user that their funds will not appear until the sync is complete.
 You may even consider not presenting a payment request until this sync is complete.
 This can help prevent users from getting confused about their funds not showing up.

-It's recommended to start any required syncing as soon as the user opens your application to limit wait times.
+It's recommended to start any required syncing as soon as the user opens your wallet to limit wait times.

-## 3. Sending the bitcoin
+## 3. Funding the wallet

-The next step for the user is to send bitcoin to the wallet.
+The next step is for the user to fund your wallet by sending bitcoin to the payment request.

-Once bitcoin has been sent, notify the user once it's received.
-This should be followed by notifying the user that their wallet is being setup.
-The setup process being the confirmation of the first transaction and opening of a new payment channel.
+When the user funds their wallet, your application should notify them when the bitcoin has been received.
+This could be done by presenting to the user a screen saying their wallet is being setup whilst the on-chain transaction is being confirmed.
+Once it is confirmed, the primary wallet UI should be shown.

-{% include /tip/open.html label="⚡ Zero confirmation channels" icon="info" color="blue" %}
+{% include /tip/open.html label="⚡ Zero-confirmation" icon="info" color="blue" %}

-Offering a zero confirmation channel Lightning service allows users to use their wallet without having to wait for confirmations.
+Offering a zero-confirmation Lightning service allows users to make payments before transactions are confirmed.

 {% include /tip/close.html %}

-For beginner users, it's recommended to open a payment channel for them automatically once the initial transaction is confirmed.
-This way, they don't have to manually find a peer and open a channel.
+It's recommended to automatically initiate an unannounced channel open using the funds sent by the user once they are confirmed.
+This channel should be opened to a dedicated Lightning node, preferably one ran by your application, to prevent users having channels closed on them.
+A unannounced channel will avoid payments happening on the Lightning network to be routed through your users wallet which could add some extra confusion.
+Alternatively, users will have to [manually open a channel]({{'/guide/onboarding/funding-a-wallet/#manual-channel-opening' | relative_url}}) which will likely involve a lot of friction for new users.

-Once a payment channel is open, the user's wallet is ready to use.
-As the newly opened channel only has outbound liquidity, they will not be able to receive Lightning payments yet.
+Once the wallet is funded, it's ready to use.
+The newly opened channel will only have outbound liquidity meaning the user will only be able to send via Lightning until they make some payments and have some inbound liquidity.
+This should be communicated to the user if they attempt to receive via Lightning.

 {% include /tip/open.html label="⚡ Pay-to-open" icon="info" color="blue" %}

-Offering a pay-to-open Lightning service allows users to receive Lighting payments as soon as they fund their wallet.
+Offering a pay-to-open Lightning service allows users with no inbound liquidity to receive a Lightning payments.

 {% include /tip/close.html %}